-Credit Card Declines: A Massive Threat to All Recurring Revenue Businesses
+Credit Card Decline Management: A Massive Threat to All Recurring Revenue Businesses

 Now imagine that 15% of that revenue, or $7,500 per month, goes uncollected — and not because your clients don’t want to pay you.